Leave a Message

 A dwelling unit rented to guests for less than 30 consecutive days when the owner does not reside on the property.

-All three categories require approval before advertising or operating.
+All STR properties must receive City approval before advertising or operating.

 main